A Differential Perspective on Distributional Reinforcement Learning: Differential Distributional RL

 \subsection{A Quantile-Based Approach}

-In this section, we take inspiration from the quantile-based methods utilized for discounted distributional RL to develop a quantile-based approach that can be used to learn and/or optimize the limiting per-step reward distribution.
-Like the discounted setting (see Equation \eqref{eq_ddrl_2}), our overall goal and strategy is to derive an appropriate set of quantile regression-based updates that approximate our target distribution.
+In this section, we take inspiration from the quantile-based methods utilized for discounted distributional RL to develop a quantile-based approach that can be used to learn and/or optimize the limiting per-step reward distribution of an average-reward MDP.
+Like the discounted setting (see Section \ref{section_discounted}), our overall goal and strategy is to derive an appropriate set of quantile regression-based updates that approximate our target distribution.
+More formally, we approximate (or parameterize) the limiting per-step reward distribution as follows: